e-senturk/G531GD-GT-GU-Hackintosh/README.md

 ## Installation:
 Clover
--  Just use clover folder on release.
+- Use clover folder on release.
+- Edit your device info (you might want to use Clover Configurator).

 OpenCore
 - First read opencore installation docs for more info (https://github.com/acidanthera/OpenCorePkg).